-16 Are class actions or group actions permitted?
+Are class actions or group actions permitted?
 May they be funded by third parties?

 On 28 March 2014, a Belgian Act on class actions was introduced in the Belgian Code of Economic Law (CEL).
 The relevant provisions of the Act came into force on 1 September 2014.
 However, the scope of actions for collective redress has remained limited.
-These proceedings may only be brought before the Brussels Commercial Court by a group of consumers or SMEs represented by non-profit organisations or public
+These proceedings may only be brought before the Brussels Commercial Court by a group of consumers or small and medium-sized enterprises represented by non-profit organisations or public bodies against a company, and on the ground of an alleged violation of Belgian and European rules expressly provided for in the CEL.